Tom4259/Space-Blast-/README.md

 # Known bugs:
 Currently, there are no bugs

-# Thank you for playing my game
+# Thank you for playing the game